Unit 11.4C · Term 4

 Remember

-Define client and server.
-Name three types of servers.
+Define the roles of a client and a server.
+List three specific types of servers (e.g., web, database, mail).

 Understand

-Explain the request-response cycle using the example of browsing a website.
+Explain the request-response cycle using the example of loading a YouTube video on your smartphone.

 Analyze